Ghini/ghini.desktop/doc/editing.rst

 ----------

 The Accession editor allows us to add an accession to a species.
-In Bauble an acsession represents a group of plants or clones.
+In Bauble an accession represents a group of plants or clones.
 The accession would refer maybe a group of seed or cuttings from a species.
-A plant would be an individual from that accesssion, e.g. a specific plant in a specific location.
+A plant would be an individual from that accesssion, i.e. a specific plant in a specific location.

 Accession Source